Shepherd struck, sheep scattered; Jerusalem judged

 ….
 They will call on my name, and I will answer them.
 I will say, ‘They are my people’; and they will say, ‘The LORD is my God.’”
 Zech 13:9

-Hosea’s wife was bought back from slavery; similarly, the one third of the passage goes into slavery.
-The implication is that the LORD will buy them back too.
+Hosea’s wife was returned from slavery; similarly, one-third of the passage goes into slavery.
+The implication is that the LORD will buy them back.

-When Zechariah began this Oracle in 12:1 it was addressed to Israel, not Judah.
-The Ten Northern Tribes that were removed to Persia by the Assyrian Empire.
+When Zechariah began this Oracle in 12:1, it was addressed to Israel, not Judah.
+The Ten Northern Tribes were removed to Persia by the Assyrian Empire.
 But this oracle has presented only the Southern Tribe of Judah.
-It is about Jerusalem, a Judahite city, David a Judahite, Levites, and Judah itself.
+It is about Jerusalem, a Judahite city, David, a Judahite, the Levites, and Judah itself.
 This makes this passage somewhat mysterious.

 The Book of Hosea was written to the Ten Northern Tribes.
-It is a metaphor for God relationship with those tribes.
+It is a metaphor for God’s relationship with those tribes.
 Zechariah is almost quoting Hosea.

 Say to your brother, “My people,” and to your sister, “She has obtained pity.”
 Hos.
 2:1